Anja-Sche/Lab_SQL_Anja_Scherwall_DE25/dashboard/pages/index.md

 ---
-title: Welcome to
+title: Welcome to DVD rental dashboard
 ---

     ### This dashboard visualize analyses from the DVD rental data.
     <LineBreak lines=1/>
-    Here you will se different tables and graphs that shows the result from EDA, Exploratory Data Analysis.
+    Here you will se different tables and graphs that shows the result from the data analysis.
     It will give an insight to the data, the movies and the stores.

     <LineBreak lines=2/>